nobuyuki83/Applied_Computer_Graphics_2022S/doc/submit.md

 ![](../doc/githubclassroom.png)

 The assignments need to be submitted using "pullrequest" functionality of the GitHub.
-Using the system called "GitHub Classroom", each student makes his/her own private repository that is a copy of "https://github.com/PBA-2021S/pba".
-If a student has a GitHub account named `<username>`, the name of the repository will be `pba-<username>`.
+Using the system called "GitHub Classroom", each student makes his/her own private repository that is a copy of "https://github.com/ACG-2022S/acg".
+If a student has a GitHub account named `<username>`, the name of the repository will be `acg-<username>`.
 The private repository is only visible from the student and the instructor.
 In the second class, It will be shown how to make your own class repository using GitHub classroom.